mkazachkova/distributed-email-server/README.md

 } MergeMatrix;
 ```

-* `int type` is the type used to know that this is a `mergematrix`.
+* `int type` is the type used to know that this is a `mergematrix` so that we can cast it to the correct type.
 * `int machine_index` refers to the index that sent the `mergematrix`.
 * `int matrix[NUM_SERVERS][NUM_SERVERS]` is the `mergematrix` itself: a NUM_SERVERS * NUM_SERVERS dimensional matrix.

 The `MergeMatrix` is what is used to get servers that were once in different partitions back "up to speed" (so to speak).
+There will be more discussion of this later in the elaboration of the protocol.

 ### Other Important Variables
 Variables that individual servers will contain:
 *
 *
+*
+*
+*
+*

+Variables that individual clients will contain:
+*
+*
+*
+*
+*
+*
+*

 ## System Design

 ### Spread Group Architecture
-* There will be a spread group which contains all of the servers.
+* There will be a spread group which contains all of the servers; this is the server's "private group".
+* There will be a public spread group that each server (and only each individual server) is in; this is the server's "public group" that clients know to contact.
-* There will be a spread group which contains all clients that are logged into a particular server, as well as the server to which they are connected.
+* There will be a spread group containing clients and servers which contains only a single client and a server.
+This has the current unix timestamp as its name (for guaranteed group name uniqueness) and is only used so clients and servers can tell when a network partition has occurred partitioning a client from the server to which it was once connected.

 ### Separation of Clients and Servers
 * We designed the client program to be very much "front-end", providing a GUI for the user and a way to communicate with the servers, but doing nothing "intelligent" on the client side and instead having all memory, ordering, and membership-related tasks delegated to the servers, which are very much the "brain" of the program.
+There is only one exception to the "memoryless"-ness of the client; this is that the client stores the most recent list of emails that the user has requested to be shown.

 ### Generic Linked Lists
-* Since much of the program depends on linked lists to remove, insert, and modify messages, we implemented a generic doubly linked list (at the suggestion of Emily).
+* Since much of the program depends on linked lists to remove, insert, and modify messages, we implemented a generic doubly linked list (at the astute suggestion of Emily).
 The linked list can be found in `generic_linked_list.c`.

 The core unit of the linked list, of course, is the node:
 ```